tuobangli/E/README.md

-donation of one thousand 5
+donation of one thousand first